-You’ll also need dog beds, dog toys, dog bowls, and other pet accessories so the dogs have a comfortable stay.
+You’ll also need dog beds, toys, bowls, and other pet accessories so the dogs have a comfortable stay.
 Budget a few hundred dollars for these items.

-Additionally, a pet daycare owner will have to spend several hundred to over a thousand dollars to get business insurance.
+Additionally, a pet daycare owner may have to spend several hundred to over a thousand dollars to get insurance.